dkoloditch/ketohero/README.md

 1. `vagrant ssh` to login into the virtual machine.
 2. `cd /vagrant` to navigate to the project.
-3. `node .` to start the server.
+3. `npm run api` to start the api.
+4. `npm run client` to start the client.
+5. Open a second terminal, navigate to the project folder, and run `rsync-auto` (required for rsync file syncing and webpack hot reload)
-4. Open your browser
+6. Open your browser
-5.
 	- Backend:	http://ketohero.dev:3000/explorer
 	- Frontend:	http://ketohero.dev:8080/client
-6. Rejoice!
+7. Rejoice!

 #### Troubleshooting
 -To shut down any running vagrant processes use 'vagrant halt'